Takata Airbags Lawsuit

 Lawyers and other experts say that such secret settlements keep information out of the public domain and help to explain why for so long there was so much confusion about the exact nature of Takata airbag defects.

-- Breaching its duty to consumers by negligently designing, manufacturing, testing, and selling unreasonably safe airbag systems.
+- Breaching its duty to consumers by negligently designing, manufacturing, testing, and selling unreasonably unsafe airbag systems

 Plaintiffs claim that, as a result of Takata’s negligence, they suffered injuries that could have been prevented.
-Had they known about the potentially lethal airbag defect, plaintiffs say, they would not have continued driving their vehicle without having repairs performed—repairs that would have prevented the airbag explosions that injured them.
+Had they known about the airbag defect, plaintiffs say, they would not have continued driving their vehicle without having repairs performed.

 Lending even more validity to these cases, the state of Hawaii and the Virgin Islands (a U.S. territory) have sued Takata and Honda over their failure to warn residents of fatally defective Takata airbags.